 Have you ever wondered why you see 400% Daily Value next to key ingredients in your current vitamin?
 Or, have you ever noticed that your urine turns fluorescent yellow after taking a multivitamin?

 Vitamin manufacturers put extra amounts into pills because your body only absorbs a portion of the ingredients.
 And yellow urine is your body actually disposing of all those ingredients it can't absorb.
-This gives new meaning to the phrase "pissing money away!"
+This gives new meaning to the phrase "flushing money down the toilet"!

 The practice of adding large amounts of an ingredient to account for poor absorption is called "megadosing."